GeneticallyModifiedAlex/R-D_Claim_PNF_Tool/Documentation/docs/Completion.md

 This allows each questions to be targeted properly by the previously established method of showing / hiding elements.
 ### Imitation part 2 : return of the colour codes
+Note:

+This part was completed after ensuring that the java script portion was operational

 ## Substance
 For simplicity i created a script tag within the main file (`indexx.html` as it was temporarily named)